ddayo/techbook/docs/02-help-desk/miro-guidance.md

 # Miro Guidance

 This document describes how we manage our Miro Enterprise instance.
 For official documentation, see the [Miro Help Center](https://help.miro.com/hc/en-us).
+Single Sign-On (SSO) Authentication has been enabled for Miro, to sign in please use your Bixal email address.

 ## Glossary
 - **Account**: see _Team_.